-- Transfer the dal to colander and drain the water.
+- Transfer dal to a colander and drain water.
 Take ½ of the peas in a food processor and coarsely pulse it.
-Take it in a bowl and keep aside.
+Transfer to a bowl and keep aside.

-- Take the remaining peas in the processor bowl, add chopped chilies and process it until smooth.
+- Take the remaining peas in the processor bowl, add chopped chilies and process until smooth.
 Add some water if required.
-I added 2 tbsp. of water.
+I added 2 tablespoon of water.

 - Transfer ground paste to the bowl of coarsely pulsed peas, add onion, cilantro, salt, chili powder/paprika, coriander leaves and mix everything together.

-- Heat oil in a pan to deep fry the fritters.
+- Heat oil in a pan to deep fry fritters.

 - Using a teaspoon scoop out some mixture.
 Using another teaspoon shape the mixture to an oval shape.

 - Drop in hot oil and fry for 2-4 minutes on medium flame until golden brown.
-Can fry 6-8 fritters at a time in each batch.
+Depending on the size of the pan, 6-8 fritters at a time.
+Do not over crowd.

-- Fritters freeze well.
+- Make ahead - Fritters freeze very well.
 Fry fritters until just golden.
 Let them cool completely before freezing, When ready to serve, defrost and grill for 2-4 minutes on side before serving.
 I have not tried this but it might work.